JulianNicholls/React-Native-Course/README.md

   His method actually breaks the recording process so badly that he has to spend multiple videos fixing the problem that he created.

-* My _mockLocation makes a wigglier line than Stephen's.
+* My _mockLocation makes a wigglier line than Stephen's by not adding to both latitude and longitude every time.
+I also slowed the update rate down to every 2s.

 ### Git client